raeeschachar/edx-platform/docs/en_us/data/source/internal_data_formats/sql_schema.rst

 Student Info and Progress Data
 ##############################

 The following sections detail how edX stores stateful data for students internally, and is useful for developers and researchers who are examining database exports.
-This information includes demographic information collected at signup, course enrollment, course progress, and certificate status.
+This data includes:

+* :ref:`User_Data`
+* :ref:`Courseware_Progress`
+* :ref:`Certificates`

 Conventions to keep in mind: